rstrahan/aws-autoscaling-vertica/README.md

 # TODO

+Consider:
-- Usage triggers for scaling
+- Usage based triggers for scaling
-- Schedule trigger for scaling
+- Schedule based triggers for scaling
-- Test at scale - best scaling factor, rebalance time, etc.
+- Test at higher scale - how to optimize local segmentation / scaling factor, rebalance time, etc.
+- Maintain configuration in DB tables instead of file.
-- Placement Group problems: (should PG be optional?)
+- Placement Group capacity problems: (should PG be optional?)
-Description: Launching a new EC2 instance.
+*Description: Launching a new EC2 instance.
 Status Reason: We currently do not have sufficient capacity to launch all of the additional requested instances into Placement Group 'BobsPlacementGroup'.
 You may be able to satisfy your full cluster requirement by first terminating all of the existing instances in Placement Group 'BobsPlacementGroup' then launching the full cluster of required instances into Placement Group 'BobsPlacementGroup' in a single launch request.
-Launching EC2 instance failed.
+Launching EC2 instance failed.*
-- configuration in DB tables instead of file.. make config dynamic NEXT
+NEXT

+# Next AWS Features to consider
-- ELB
+- Elastic Load Balancing
-- auto DR cluster?
+- automatically launch DR cluster from backup snapshots